Learning Outcomes

 Answer:

-The director has breached her duty to declare an interest and to avoid conflicts of interest.
-She may be liable to the company for any loss.
+The director has breached her duty to declare an interest (ss.177/182) and to avoid conflicts (s.175).
+She may be liable to the company to account for profit and/or compensate for loss.
+The board should consider whether ratification is available (s.239) and whether to pursue a claim; a shareholder could seek permission to bring a derivative claim if the board declines.

 Corporate Decision-Making and Shareholder Involvement